SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 #### Programming & Flow
 ##### Feedback
-- make sure cfp text fields have appropriate max number of characters; consider program, door schedules, social media posts, etc.
+- Discuss shortening titles as a mandatory thing for speakers.
+This will help with the program, door schedules, socials posts, etc...
-- add specific speaker questions for the top-N major social media platform handles
+- When we're accepting papers we should have explicitly modeled fields for social media handles.
+Specifically, it'd be helpful if each of the top-N major ones had a field for the speaker's bare handle, and then for any platforms not listed a separate field for full URLs.
-- add remote talk question on the talk submission form instead of it being on the speaker info form
+- spoke with dina about this already, but add the remote talk question on the talk submission form instead of it being on the speaker info form
   - alternatively, ask upstream to add flag to talk api for any talk with a speaker who has selected remote
-- add note during CFP process, that we reserve the right to make light editorial edits
+- we should maybe just have a note in Pretalx next year saying we reserve the right to make light editorial edits to talk descriptions. it's silly that we had to email speakers this year about grammar, etc., and it comes up in other places too.
+I'm thinking about https://github.com/SeaGL/seasocgraph/blob/3c63272a879e7cd5943208060c4a1f00b94f936c/README.md?plain=1#L9. there's also Matrix space room IDs (I don't think anyone's going to really notice these or think it's unreasonable, tbh, but I feel kind of weird compressing speakers' talk titles without talking to them *anyway*) and maybe other places too, who knows
-- all speakers who require masks should be in one room for ease of setup
+- All speakers who require masks should be in one room for ease of setup
-- consider returning to Opening Keynotes on Friday, Closing keynotes on Saturday.
+- Opening Keynotes on Friday, Closing keynotes on Saturday.
 - Add two questions to pretalx for CFP, one asking if recording of talk can be released on archive under appropriate license and the other about if it is okay to stream the talk.
 Within the stream question make sure it is clear that we cannot guarantee that other people watching the stream won't make and distribute their own recordings.
 - Include question about underrepresented groups in pretalx speaker fields.
 - Add streaming yes/no acknowledgement field to CfP